 4. Specialty tea

-After I published 10 low-sugar beverages that aren’t (plain old) water, people came out in droves to sing the praises of their favourite calming tea, especially this time of year.
+After I published 10 low-sugar beverages that aren’t (plain old) water, readers responded by singing the praises of their favourite calming tea.

 So perhaps your loved one might enjoy an exploration of new teas?
 Such a treat.